UCLCSSA/User-Specification/Function-Specification.md

 ## Terminology

-This specification uses the terms **MUST, SHOULD, MAY, MUST NOT, MAY NOT, SHOULD NOT, RECOMMENDED, OPTIONAL, REQUIRED** as defined in [RFC2119](https://tools.ietf.org/html/rfc2119).
+This specification uses the terms **MUST, SHOULD, MAY, MUST NOT, MAY NOT, SHOULD NOT, RECOMMENDED, OPTIONAL, REQUIRED, SHALL** as defined in [RFC2119](https://tools.ietf.org/html/rfc2119).

 We use the following terminology to specify the user states: